forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/apex-tasks.md

 lang: en
 ---

-This is a repository of sample tasks using Apex that you can complete in Code Builder or VS Code Extensions for desktop.
-We’ll keep adding to this list, so make sure you visit this topic often.
+This repository contains sample Apex tasks that you can complete in Code Builder or VS Code Extensions for desktop.
+We constantly add to this list, so make sure you visit this topic often.

 ## Use Anonymous Apex to Mass Update Account Ratings